-Ways in which the School Council has recently helped shape our school:
+Ways in which the School Council has recently helped to shape our School:

 - The School Council have been involved in the recruitment process of new members of staff by taking part in the interview process.